horse surgery insurance caesarean section mare

 FAQ

-What happens if a Caesarean section becomes necessary during the waiting period?
+What happens if a caesarean section becomes necessary during the waiting period?

 Can I insure a mare that is already pregnant?